 This subject goes well with: Economics, ICT, History, Geography, Psychology and Mathematics.

-Introduction to your subject

 The course in Business has been specifically written so that students gain knowledge of business in a range of contexts including national and global companies as the A Level progresses.

-Course content

 During the 2-year course students will study the following areas:

-- + What is Business

-- Mangers, Leaders & Decision Making

-- + Decision Making to Improve Marketing Performance

-- + Decision Making to Improve Operational Performance

-- + Decision Making to Improve Financial Performance

-- + Decision Making to Improve Human Resources Performance
+- + What is Business. - Mangers, Leaders & Decision Making. - + Decision Making to Improve Marketing Performance. - + Decision Making to Improve Operational Performance. - Decision Making to Improve Financial Performance. - + Decision Making to Improve Human Resources Performance.

 Year 2 of the course places particular emphasis on:

-- + Analysing the Strategic Position of a Business

-- Choosing Strategic Direction

-- + Strategic Methods: How to Pursue Strategies

-- Managing Strategic Change
+- + Analysing the Strategic Position of a Business. - Choosing Strategic Direction. - + Strategic Methods: How to Pursue Strategies. - Managing Strategic Change.

-+

-Examinations

-Paper 1: Two-hour paper - 100 marks (33.3%)

-- Paper 2: Two-hour paper 100 marks (33.3%)

-- Paper 3: Two-hour paper 100 marks (33.3%)
+Paper 1: Written examination - 2 hours - 33.3% of the qualification (100 marks).
+Assessment based on three compulsory sections: multiple choice questions, short answer questions, two essay questions.

+Paper 2: Written examination - 2 hours - 33.3% of the qualification (100 marks).
+Assessment based on three data response case studies with questions.

+Paper 3: Written examination - 2 hours - 33.3% of the qualification (100 marks).
+Assessment based on one compulsory case study with questions.

 The assessment is through three exams at the end of the two years, testing the students' knowledge from the 2-year course based on evidence provided in case study material.
 Questions range from multiple choice questions, short answer questions including calculations up to 25-mark essays.

-'The A Level Business course has given me a solid foundation to go alongside my other academic studies which significantly supported me in my successful application to work with Deloitte on their A Level leavers programme'.
+'The A Level Business course has given me a solid foundation to go alongside my other academic studies which significantly supported me in my successful application to work with Deloitte on their A Level leavers programme.'

 Chemistry

 Are you interested in: Explaining a variety of phenomena using attractive and repulsive forces between matter?
 Using properties of matter and chemical reactions to solve climate change or provide sustainable fuels?
 Designing new materials such as plastics, medicines, catalysts or cosmetics?
 Solving complex problems using numerical and practical logic?

 Head of subject: Mrs Hale

-Exam board:

-OCR (Specification A)

-Exam code/s: H432

-Entry requirements for A Level: Grade 6 in GCSE Chemistry and Grade 6 in GCSE Maths.
-Or Grades 66 in GCSE Combined Science and Grade 6 in GCSE Maths.
+Entry requirements for A Level: Grade 6 in GCSE Chemistry or Grades 6-6 in GCSE Combined Science and GCSE Maths grade 6.